 More about Silk Road

-Step back in time and into our Silk Road travel guide that will lead you through what we rate & what we donít and our best & worst of Silk Road vacations as well as inviting you to read a brief history of the Silk Road as well as tips on food, shopping & people that youíll find across the continents.
+Unravel centuries of history on our Silk Road travel guide that leads you through what we rate and what we donít, and our best and worst of Silk Road vacations, as well as inviting you to read a brief history of the Silk Road as well as tips on food, shopping and languages that youíll find across the continents.

 In order to make the most of your time we advise reading our Silk Road map & itineraries page which features information on our favourite Silk Road highlights in addition to travel times from Urumqi, Kashgar, Tashkent, Bukhara and Mary.